The Enso Circle is more than just a symbol:

 Who Created Enso Circles?

-Instead, it was created by Zen monks and nuns who were dedicated to achieving enlightenment.
+Instead, it’s usually created by Zen monks and nuns who were dedicated to achieving enlightenment.

 The monks and nuns that participated in this type of Zen art didn’t follow a specific doctrine.

 The Japanese believed that the spiritual advancement within the artist would help guide them in the creation of their enso circles.

 While many today might paint an enso circle for fun, creating this symbol wasn’t a one-time thing for the Japanese.

 In fact, in 1707, a monk by the name of Hakuin was intrigued by enso circles when he saw the work of a Zen master.